asteroid-lang/asteroid/asteroid/adb/docs/in_action.md

 Here we have a simple program with one major assert which will help us demonstrate how we can read the explicit mode information to decipher failed pattern matches.

-We have two patterns, `p` and `d`. `d` is composed of three `p`'s. `p` is the range of numbers (0,100).

-In the assert, we see that we are trying to match a tuple of two numbers and a string against `d`.
-By the definition of `d` we can see that this will fail.
-But, let this be a proxy for a more complicated example.
-Let's investigate exactly *why* this pattern match fails.

 ```
 [/home/user/example2.ast (1)]
 -->> let p = pattern %[(x:%integer) if x > 0 and x < 100]%.